 We here at The Ticket Lawyers have represented countless clients and helped them to get their DUI downgraded.
 We have also helped many clients get their past records expunged or sealed so that they can have the best chance of carrying on with the rest of their lives without being hindered by their past mistakes.
 If either of these sounds like a situation you could benefit from, don’t hesitate, get in touch with an experienced DUI defense attorney at our law firm today.

 Our team has over 75 years of combined experience and, unlike other law firms, operates each case as a team.
 This means that you can benefit from the skill set, knowledge, and experience of each of our individual members.
 Following a DUI, it is easy to become accustomed to feeling judgment and shame from the people you would like to confide in.
-A lawyer from The Ticket Lawyers will hold no judgment and continue to have your back and best interests throughout the legal proceedings.
+A lawyer from The Law Place will hold no judgment and continue to have your back and best interests throughout the legal proceedings.

 If you would like free impartial legal advice, then get in touch with The Ticket Lawyers today for a no-obligation free consultation.
 Simply having that first phone call to lay out your legal options and receive advice on your next step can do wonders to alleviate anxiety and make your future seem less dark.

 Our telephone lines are open 24 hours a day, seven days a week to work around your busy schedule.
 If you would like more information or a free consultation, call us at (855)-323-8488 today!